 What does it mean to be a self-taught artist?
 If I never went to art school, can I still be successful as an artist?
 Can I still call myself an artist if I do not have a degree in art?
 These are all great questions.
 I hope I can answer some of them and give some insight into why I chose to be a self-taught artist rather than going to art school.

 First, a little background about myself.
 I took art classes in high school.
 However, in college I did not take any classes related to art at all.
 Instead, I focused on general studies and biology classes.
 I originally wanted to become a veterinarian, but changed my career and decided to become a veterinary technician instead.
 The reasons for that could fill another blog article, so I will not go into those here.
-I was a groomer for several years before I decided to go to school to become a veterinary technician.

 That is the career I had chosen for myself.
 Art was just a hobby, something fun on the side.
 I enjoyed drawing and painting, and even sculpting, but I could not see a lucrative career out of it.
 Most of the people I knew who went to art school ended up studying graphic design, and that was not what I wanted to do.
 I also did not want to work as an artist for a company.
 To me, once I started to do art as a career instead of a hobby, it would lose the “fun” aspect.
 Working for a big corporation designing logos or painting backgrounds for animated movies did not appeal to me.
 I wanted the freedom to do my own work, not what other people demanded of me.